braintree/braintree_java/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added changelog entry
 - [ ] Ran unit tests (`rake test:unit`)
-- [ ] If I added a new attribute or parameter, I alphabetically sorted into the existing attributes/parameters, etc
+- [ ] I alphabetized all attributes, parameters, and methods by name in any class file I changed
 - [ ] Any necessary comments are provided
+- [ ] I have linked the JIRA ticket in the summary section
 - [ ] I have reviewed the JIRA ticket to ensure all AC's are met
 - [ ] I understand that unless this is a Draft PR or has a DO NOT MERGE label, this PR is considered to be in a deploy ready state and can be deployed if merged to main